-The name of the club shall be Exeter Water Polo and Swimming Club hereinafter referred to as the ‘Club’.
+1.1 The name of the club shall be Exeter City Water Polo and Swimming Club hereinafter referred to as the ‘Club’.

-2.1 The objects of the club shall be teaching, development and practice of water polo and swimming for its members in the furtherance of these objects:
+2.1 The objects of the Club shall be teaching, development and practice of water polo and swimming for its members and shall, where appropriate, be to compete.
+In the furtherance of these objects:

-2.3 The business and affairs of the Club shall at all times be conducted in accordance with the Laws and Technical Rules of the Amateur Swimming Association (“A.S.A.
-Laws”) and subject to:
+2.3 The business and affairs of the Club shall at all times be conducted in accordance with the Articles, Regulations and Technical Rules of Swim England (“Swim England Regulations”) and in particular:

-2.4 By virtue of the affiliation of the club to Devon County A.S.A. and A.S.A.
-South West Region, the Club and all members of the Club acknowledge that they are subject to the laws, rules and constitutions of:
+2.4 By virtue of the affiliation of the club to Devon County ASA, and Swim England South West Region, the Club and all members of the Club acknowledge that they are subject to the Regulations, rules and constitutions of:

-2.4.3 British Swimming (in particular its Doping Control Rules); and
+2.4.3 British Swimming (in particular it’s Anti-Doping Rules and Judicial Code)

 2.4.4 FINA, the world governing body of sport of swimming in all its disciplines (together “the Governing Body Rules”)